oflisback/gitlogchat/README.md

 It's a minimalistic shared server chat solution wrapping git log for user identification, timestamps and history.

 Each post to the chat results in an empty commit to the git repository.
 The viewer script shows a conventional chat log based on the git log output.
-By letting git do the heavy lifting both the viewer and post scripts are (with a little stretch ..) one-liners.
+By letting git do the heavy lifting both the viewer and post scripts are one-liners.

 Output from viewer.sh looks something like this: